 Mountain Bike Trails

 Mountain bikers can enjoy non-paved dirt or gravel trails throughout most of the East Bay Parks.
 Mountain bikers are welcome to ride on multi-use trails.
-Most multi-use trails are typically 8 feet wide and are shared with hikers and equestrians.
+Most multi-use trails are typically 8 feet wide and shared with hikers and equestrians.
 Check each individual park maps for which trails are accessible by mountain bikes.